 The Communication & Media Gap Year is designed for both those who have experience in the communications industry, and for those who are considering a career in communications in the future.

 The first five months of your journey will begin in sunny Townsville, Australia where you will do a media-focused YWAM Discipleship Training School (DTS).
 During the first half of the course, you will learn about different topics each week from experienced speakers.

 In addition to receiving transformational discipleship and strong biblical teaching, you’ll have the opportunity to receive training in basic media and storytelling skills, before we send you on outreach to capture stories in communities in Australia or Papua New Guinea.

 The DTS includes 13 weeks of lectures, and 9 weeks of outreach in Australia or Papua New Guinea.

 July – September: Grow in on your communication skills

-During the next three months of your gap year, you will complete our PR, Media & Communications Course.
+During the next three months of your gap year, you will complete our Introduction to Communication, PR & Media Course.
 This course is accredited through YWAM’s University of the Nations.
 Completion of the course will concurrently cover some of the training required for a Certificate IV in Marketing & Communication.

-During the PR, Media & Communications course, we will cover the following topics:
+During the Introduction to Communication, PR & Media Course, we will cover the following topics:

 - Communication models and foundations